lizmat/raku-all-modules/github/peelle/Finance-CompoundInterest/README.md

 ﻿Finance::CompoundInterest
 ==========

 Subroutines for calculating compound interest.

+2018 Update: While I still find the below documentation more fun to read that strictly facts documentation, I wanted to disclose I did make money, but no where near my my predictions.

 SYNOPSIS
 ===========